-Although the idea of emotional intelligence, or EQ, is relatively new, it has already been embraced by organizations across industries—including call centers.
+Although the idea of emotional intelligence is relatively new, it has already been embraced by organizations across industries—including call centers.

 The term emotional intelligence was first mentioned in a 1964 paper by Michael Beldoch.
 However, it was only in 1990 when it was explored in-depth by two psychology professors: Peter Salovey (Yale University) and John D. Mayer (University of New Hampshire).
 The term’s coinage has since been largely credited to the two professors.